shapely/shapely/docs/manual.rst

 ----------------

-The :func:`~shapely.ops.unary_union` function in `shapely.ops` is more efficient than accumulating with :meth:`union`.
+The :func:`~shapely.ops.unary_union` function in `shapely.ops` is more efficient than accumulating with :meth:`~object.union`.

 .. plot:: code/unary_union.py